Sports in Miami: Major league teams

 The Miami area is home to five major league sports franchises.
 Each of those teams are currently worth over a billion dollars in value.
-Currently, the Miami Heat and the Miami Marlins play their games within Miami's city limits.
+Currently, the Miami Heat, the Miami Marlins, and Inter Miami CF play their games within Miami's city limits.
 The Heat play their home games at the Kaseya Center in Downtown Miami.
 The Miami Marlins home ballpark is LoanDepot Park, located in the Little Havana section of the city on the site of the old Orange Bowl stadium.
+Inter Miami CF play at Nu Stadium in Grapeland Heights.
 Wayne Huizenga once was the owner of all 3 South Florida Miami team franchises being the Miami Dolphins, Miami Marlins and the Florida Panthers.
 Huizenga was notable for introducing baseball and ice hockey to the South Florida area as the creator and initial owner of the Florida Marlins and Florida Panthers.
 Also, he bought the cable television channel SportsChannel Florida (now Bally Sports Florida) in 1996 to air his teams' games in the region.

 The city's first entry into the American Football League was the Miami Dolphins, which competed in the fourth AFL league from 1966 to 1969.
 In 1970 the Dolphins joined the NFL when the AFL–NFL merger occurred.
 The team made its first Super Bowl appearance in Super Bowl VI, but lost to the Dallas Cowboys.
 The following year, the Dolphins completed the NFL's only perfect season culminating in a Super Bowl win.
 The 1972 Dolphins were the third NFL team to accomplish a perfect regular season, and they went on to win that year's Super Bowl VII, as well as the next year's Super Bowl VIII.
 Miami also appeared in Super Bowl XVII and Super Bowl XIX, losing both games.
 The Miami Dolphins play their games at Hard Rock Stadium in suburban Miami Gardens.
 They also hosted both the 1975 Pro Bowl and the 2010 Pro Bowl.

 The Orange Bowl, a member of the College Football Playoff, hosts their college football bowl game annually at Hard Rock Stadium.
-The stadium has also hosted the Super Bowl; the Miami metro area has hosted the game a total of eleven times (six Super Bowls at the now Hard Rock Stadium, including most recently Super Bowl LIV and five at the Miami Orange Bowl), more than any other metro area but are now tied with New Orleans for hosting the most superbowls.
+The stadium has also hosted the Super Bowl; the Miami metro area has hosted the game a total of eleven times (six Super Bowls at the now Hard Rock Stadium, including most recently Super Bowl LIV and five at the Miami Orange Bowl), more than any other metro area but are now tied with New Orleans for hosting the most Super Bowls.
 It also had time for a Super Bowl LIV halftime show.